aws-solutions-library-samples/guidance-for-utility-bill-processing-on-aws/README.md

 You can get the name of the deployed bucket from the CloudFormation output called "invoiceBucket" that appears after running `cdk deploy`.
 You can also find it in the CloudFormation management console, or looking in your list of S3 buckets for the one prefixed "invoicestoinsightsstack-invoicesbucket".

-If you have the [AWS CLI installed](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html), this command will put an invoice named `sample-invoice.pdf` in the bucket (provided in the `assets/` folder), triggering the processing workflow:
+If you have the [AWS CLI installed](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html), run this command from the parent directory of this project to put an invoice named `sample-invoice.pdf` in the bucket (provided in the `assets/` folder), triggering the processing workflow:

 `aws s3 cp assets/sample-invoice.pdf s3://YOUR-BUCKET-NAME/input/sample-invoice.pdf`